mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

    :caption: Build Buildroot
    :name: buildbuildroot

-    $ make O=$PWD -C /home/ubuntu/Documents/rpi/buildroot-2024.08.1/
+    $ make O=$PWD -C /home/ubuntu/Documents/rpi/buildroot-2025.02.9/

 If everything is correct, you will see a final window similar to the one represented in :numref:`buildrootok`.

 .. warning::

     In this step, buildroot will connect, using the internet, to different repositories.
 After downloading the code, Buildroot will compile the applications and generate a lot of files and folders.
-Depending on your internet speed access and the   configuration chosen, this step could take up to **one hour  and a half**.
+Depending on your internet speed access and the   configuration chosen, this step could take up to **two hours**.
 If you have errors in the buildroot configuration,  you could obtain errors in this compilation phase.
 Check your configuration correctly.
-Use “make O=$PWD -C /home/ubuntu/Documents/rpi/buildroot-2024.08.1/ clean” to clean up  your partial compilation.
+Use “make O=$PWD -C /home/ubuntu/Documents/rpi/buildroot-2025.02.9/ clean” to clean up  your partial compilation.

 .. note::